 - We bought a Mohu Leaf 50 with an Amazon gift card (It retails for around $60) to get the local channels.
 Truth be told, we’re so close to the TV antennas that we probably don’t need it anyway.

 The above allows us to replace a major chunk of the content we lost after canceling DirecTV and saves us a little over $80 in the process.
-That extra money will go right towards our house down payment fund each month.
+That extra money will go right towards the extra we pay towards our mortgage each month.

 We did try a free trial of Sling TV (you can read my review of Sling TV here) to see if we liked it, but didn’t, so shed that as we couldn’t justify the $20 per month charge.
 Anything else we miss out on we can get online for the most part so we’re not missing anything.
 If you feel you’d miss out on having a DVR, the TiVo Bolt is one option to consider to still be able to record your favorite shows.

 My one concern about canceling DirecTV was missing out on sports – specifically college football.
 That was an unfounded fear.
 We’re able to get access to ESPN3 through our ISP and college football season is over. 🙂 We may sign up for Sling in the fall to get more games, though we’ll decide then.